Salem/Pisot Numbers in the Weyl Spectrum: Salem and Pisot numbers in the Weyl Spectrum

-\begin{proof} In the discussion above Proposition \ref{P:pisot}, we see that all Pisot numbers can be obtained using certain sub-matrices of $M$ for some $M \in \cup_d \mathcal{M}_d$.
-Since we have $\mathcal{M}_d$ for all $d\ge 2$, we can determine all Pisot numbers in the Weyl spectrum. \end{proof}
+\begin{proof} By Theorem \ref{P:mono} and Proposition \ref{P:pisot}, we see that all Pisot numbers can be obtained using certain sub-matrices of $M$ for some $M \in \cup_d \mathcal{M}_d$.
+Given that $\mathcal{M}_d$ is defined for all $d\ge 2$, we can determine all Pisot numbers in the Weyl spectrum. \end{proof}